-The ultimate aim of any unreached people group initiative (no matter the size) is biblically healthy church formation and multiplication within all demographic segments and in every geographical location.
-Four words—aggregation, collaboration, integration, and activation—capture what is needed to achieve a unified effort, but in every effort empowering local capacity is essential.
+The ultimate aim of any initiative seeking to reach the unreached (no matter the size) is biblically healthy church formation and multiplication within all demographic segments and in every geographical location.
+Four words—aggregation, collaboration, integration, and activation—capture what is needed to achieve a unified effort, but in every effort, empowering local capacity is essential.

 The gathering of disparate partners from multiple ministry sectors to accomplish one unified task or goal.

 In order to reach a people group with the gospel of Jesus Christ, and see the church that forms within that people group have every opportunity to grow in healthy ways, that church will need the Word of God in a language and format that it prefers.
 Oral tools, such as chronological Bible stories, music, drama, etc., also serve a critical role.
 However, none of these is possible unless the Bible is translated into the people group’s preferred language.

 Of equal importance is the incarnate presence of Christians living and bearing witness to biblical truth among the unreached.
 Someone must proclaim the Word, teach the Word, and identify and develop new teachers of the Word, so that churches form and multiply.